Waste management in South Korea: Volume-based waste fee system

 The volume-based waste fee system (VBWF) was implemented in 1995 by the Korean government.
 This was made in an attempt to reduce waste generation and encourage recycling amongst its citizens.
 Municipal waste is collected in synthetic bags, and recyclables are separated and sorted in recycling bins.
 All disposals, with an exception of recyclables, bulky items, and coal briquettes, are disposed according to the VBWF system.
 Items are measured with different volume sized bags, and citizens are then charged respectively.

 A decade after the introduction and implementation of the VBWF system, waste generation rates were reduced, and recycling rates improved dramatically.
 The public's awareness for the environment increased and technologies for recycling improved.
 Decomposable bags were introduced, and excessive packaging of products was also reduced.
 Refillable products are now preferred to reduce the generation of waste.
 The VBWF system increased Korean citizens' willingness to recycle, leading to a decreased burden on incineration or landfills.

-Recycling in South Korea
+Recycling

 Jongnyangje (Hangul: 종량제) is an organised waste management system for the effective collection and reuse of waste and resources in South Korea.
 All waste must be separated into general waste, food waste, recyclable items, or bulky items.
 Bulky items consist of waste that are too big to fit into the issued disposal bags, such as furniture, electrical appliances, and office items.
 These bulky items require special stickers attainable from district offices.
 Recycling is necessary in South Korea, and recyclable items are divided according to material type, from paper to plastics.